q-posev/dftlibs-qmckl-demo/README.md

 - `qmckl_numgrid.md`
   1. Load some quantum chemistry data including molecular geometry and basis set information stored in the [trexio](https://github.com/TREX-CoE/trexio) file format via the `qmckl` context
   2. Set up a grid for molecular integrals via the `numgrid` library using the pre-processed data from the `qmckl` context
-  3. Compute atomic orbital (AO) values on a grid via high-optimised `qmckl` routines
+  3. Compute atomic orbital (AO) values on a grid via the high-performance `qmckl` routines
   4. Calculate the AO overlap matrix (via the `qmckl_dgemm` or NumPy matrix multiplication routines)
   5. Compute density matrix using the molecular orbital (MO) coefficients from the context
   6. Calculate numerically the number of electrons and compare it with the exact value from the context